-Bayesian inference has the advantages of an anatomical atlas while also respecting individual differences
+Bayesian inference has the advantages of an anatomical atlas while also respecting individual differences.

 The inferred retinotopic maps, predicted by Bayesian inference, provide high-quality descriptions of the full retinotopic topology for each subject's V1-V3 regions.
 These maps can be produced even in the absence of observed retinotopic measurements (i.e., using the prior alone), or by combination with retinotopic data.
-In this latter case, the predicted maps have all the advantages of the retinotopic prior (topologically smooth maps, predictions beyond the stimulus aperture, etc.), while also accounting for idiosyncrasies in individual maps (Fig. 2).
+In this latter case, the inferred maps have all the advantages of the retinotopic prior (topologically smooth maps, predictions beyond the stimulus aperture, etc.), while also accounting for idiosyncrasies in individual maps.
+Three examples of maps that demonstrate this advantage are shown in Figure 2.
+The first two columns show maps in which, relative to the validation maps, the predictions made from data alone have highly curved iso-eccentricity contours.
+These contours reflect noise rather than true curvature in the iso-eccentricity contours, as shown by the validation data.
+For these two columns, the predictions from the prior alone have iso-eccentric contours that are too smooth (as

 Figure 2.
 Inferred retinotopic maps accurately predict features of validation retinotopy.
 Twelve close-up plots of the retinotopic maps of three hemispheres are shown with predictions made from Data alone, Prior alone, or Data + Prior.
 The bottom two rows show the validation dataset with the bottom row indicating the context of the closeup patches.
-The first three rows show different methods of predicting the retinotopic maps, as in Approximate iso-eccentricity or iso-Figure 1. angular contour lines for the validation dataset have been draw in white on all close-up plots while black contour lines show approximate contour lines for the three prediction methods.
+The first three rows show different methods of predicting the retinotopic maps, as in Figure 1.
+Approximate iso-eccentricity or isoangular contour lines for the validation dataset have been draw in white on all close-up plots while black contour lines show approximate contour lines for the three prediction methods.
 Flattened projections of cortex were created using an orthographic projection (Fig. S2A).